-In terms of the virtual travel agency use case previously introduced, a tuplespace infrastructure would imply the following scenario: the travel agency services would publish the travel information independently of any time and knowledge about the potential purchasing services and their internal data storage.
-In the same manner, the end-user services would be notified if new traveling data matching their requests is available.
-Although the inclusion of persistency, anonymity and asynchrony in the communication between Semantic Web Services are clear advantages, the VTA example raises interesting issues for renewed research efforts in tuplespace computing, e.g. since customers (James), traders (VTA) and service providers (hotel and train companies) publish information into the same tuplespace, how do we limit accessing James' tuples to only the VTA service?
+In terms of the virtual travel agency example previously introduced, a tuplespace infrastructure would imply the following scenario: the travel agency services would publish the travel information independently of any time and knowledge about the potential purchasing services and their internal data storage.
+In the same manner, the enduser services would subscribe to the information the travelers are interested in.
+The enduser services would be notified if new traveling data matching their requests is available.
+Although the inclusion of persistency, anonymity and asynchrony in the communication between Semantic Web Services are clear advantages, the VTA example raises interesting issues for further research and development in the field of tuplespace computing.
+For instance, since customers (James), traders (VTA) and service providers (hotel and train companies) publish information into the same tuplespace, how do we limit accessing James' tuples to only the VTA service?

-In this document we introduce recent approaches in the field of semantic tuplespacecomputing, which are expected to provide a feasible alternative to current Web Services technologies and the aforementioned problems.
-We give an overview of four semantic tuplespace platforms in Chapter 2, describing the most elaborated ones, namely CSpaces and Semantic Web Spaces, in more detail.
+In this document we introduce recent approaches in the field of semantic tuplespace computing, which are expected to provide a feasible alternative to current Web Services technologies and solutions to the aforementioned problems.
+We give an overview of four semantic tuplespace platforms in Chapter 2.
 The results of this survey are compiled in Chapter 3 into a unified conceptual framework for tuplespace computing on the Semantic Web, which subsumes the most important functional dimensions commonly identified in the analyzed proposals, as well as preliminary architectural decisions towards their implementation.
 The application of the tuplespace framework in the area of Web Services is elaborated in Chapter 4, while conclusions and future work are summarized in Chapter 5.